Penny McLean

-Gertrude Wirschinger, better known as Penny McLean (born 4 November 1948), is an Austrian vocalist who initially gained acclaim with the disco music act Silver Convention, but also had exposure as a single recording artist.
+Gertrude Wirschinger (born 4 November 1948), better known as Penny McLean, is an Austrian vocalist who initially gained acclaim with the disco music act Silver Convention, but also had exposure as a single recording artist.
 As a solo singer, she is most remembered for her million seller "Lady Bump".
 She is also an author.

-Early life
+Early life and career

-She was born Gertrude Wirschinger in Klagenfurt, Austria.
+Gertrude Wirschinger was born in Klagenfurt.

-Music career

-In the early 1970s she was part of the duo Barbra & Helmut.
+In the early 1970s, under the name Barbra Münzer, she was part of the duo Barbra & Helmut.
 They released "Hideaway" bw "Stop" on the Telefunken label in 1972.
 Late she was a member of the trio Tony & Liza & Penny.
 In 1973, they released a single on the Ariola label, "Öffne Die Tür" ("Open The Door") bw "Der Fremde" ("The Stranger").

 By the mid-70s, she was a member of Silver Convention, a group that also included Linda G. Thompson and Ramona Wulf.
 They had hits with "Save me" and "Fly, Robin, Fly".

 Around mid 1977, McLean left Silver Convention.
 She was replaced by Zenda Jacks.

 In October 1976, her single "Devil Eyes" was released on the Ariola label.
 Around July 1978, her album The Best of Penny McLean was released on Jupiter Records.
+In 1979, she released the single, "Tut-Ench-Amun" which was written by Bernd Meinunger, Horst Hornung and Christian Dornaus.
+Backed with "Child of Egypt", it was released on Jupiter 100 698.
 By late 1980, she was on the Teldec label roster.

 Hits

 Her hit "Lady Bump" sold in the millions.
-She also had hits with "1-2-3-4-Fire", "Dance, Bunny, Honey, Honey, Dance" and more.
+She also had hits with "1-2-3-4-Fire", "Dance, Bunny, Honey Dance" and more.